skorpakov/mmmunki/README.md

-# mmmunki
+# Multi Measure Munki
-MultiMeasureMunki (MMMunki) is a console utility for working with the X-Rite Colormunki Photo spectrophotometer.
+Multi Measure Munki (mmmunki) is a console utility for working with the X-Rite Colormunki Photo spectrophotometer.